the2dl/SSDT/README.md

 It also allows for historical views, and simple deletion capabilities to clear out your test queues.

+This tool is operating system agnostic.
+As long as you have python installed it will run.
+You could also pre-compile it as a binary per OS and run it without installing python with pyinstaller.

 ## Installation
 Signup for the free tier of Supabase at https://supabase.com/database